microtrain/bootcamp/XX-Cloud/DigitalOcean.md

 reboot -n
 ```

-Log back into the server
+Log back into the server and install NodeJs

 ```sh
 ssh root@YOUR-IP